Jackson-Wozniak/Elevation-Airlines/README.md

 - AirlineBatchProcessingService runs each day at midnight, and schedules flights for 7 days from the current date (to ensure 7 days of flights are always scheduled).
 After this, it loads events into the Flight Event Queue for 2 days out (to ensure 2 days of flights are in the event queue)

 - FlightEventProcessor is a background service that handles the internal event queue, using thread delays to await important times for flight events.
-For example, if the flight is scheduled to begin boarding at 9:00am, a previously queued event will be setoff by the event processor to update the flight status to boarding at 9am
+For example, if the flight is scheduled to begin boarding at 9:00am, a previously queued event will be setoff by the event processor to update the flight status to boarding at 9:00am

 #### Flight Scheduling & Route Network Planning

-The Flight Scheduling algorithm uses a preset batch of 'NetworkedRoutes' which is used to track what airports the airline services in their network.
+The Flight Scheduling algorithm generates a batch of 'NetworkedRoutes' when starting the application, which are used to track what airports the airline services in their network.
 Early iterations of the scheduler focus on a strict hub-and-spoke model, meaning that flights either originate from the hub (KBOS - Logan Intl), or return to the hub.
 This means that the map of networked routes involve flights from Boston to airports across the country, and then a mirrored set of 'return routes' which go from the previous destination back to the hub.
 This is not exactly realistic to how airlines would approach flight scheduling, however it works as starting point to optimize further down the line.

 #### Simulating Flights with Events

 To design a scalable approach to simulating flights, a centralized event queue is used to queue up and process important steps throughout each scheduled flight.
 Once a flight is scheduled to start within two days of the current midnight batch process, a set of FlightEvents are created, accounting for major changes in the status of a flight (begin boarding, takeoff, landing/completion).
-Further down the line, period Flight Positional updates can be queued to accurately track the exact position of a flight along its expected flight plan, potentially altering other events in the queue that may be dependent on the timeline of a flight (for example, future flights by the plane if delays occur).
+Further down the line, periodic Flight Positional updates can be queued to accurately track the exact position of a flight along its expected flight plan, potentially altering other events in the queue that may be dependent on the timeline of a flight (for example, future flights by the plane if delays occur).
 In the current implementation however, the flight events are static, and occur exactly at their scheduled time.

 As stated before, this approach allows for higher scalability, by creating only 3 processed events for each flight.
-If a future implementation involves position-based updates and events, this could be similarly scaled by queueing period scheduled position updates, adding more to the queue if the flight is delayed and needs more updates before it is completed.
+If a future implementation involves position-based updates and events, this could be similarly scaled by queueing periodic positional updates, adding more to the queue if the flight is delayed and needs more updates to await completion

 #### Flight Data Publisher

 A Redis Pub/Sub message queue is used to broadcast flight data.
-When a set of flights are scheduled (either by the AirlineInitializer or by AirlineBatchProcessingService), a message is broadcase for each of the flights.
+When a set of flights are scheduled (either by the AirlineInitializer or by AirlineBatchProcessingService), a message is broadcast for each of the flights.

 Similarly, messages are broadcast when the FlightEventProcessor handles a new event in the queue, such as a status change from boarding to takeoff, so that the reservation service can remain synchronized with the airlines current and future operations